Probing the chiral and $U(1)$ axial symmetry restoration via meson susceptibilities in holographic QCD: Results

 The bottom panel of Fig. \ref{chisu2I} displays the susceptibility difference of isovector partners $a_0$ and $\eta_l$ at light quark masses $m_l=7.5$ MeV and $m_l=13$ MeV.
 Despite the higher restoration point compared to the isoscalar partners, the results are compatible with the LQCD data within the uncertainty.
 The discrepancy in the restoration temperatures between the two chiral partner pairs is a direct signature of the influential role played by the $U(1)_A$ anomaly.
 The $\eta$ meson receives a significant mass contribution from the anomaly, which is reflected in its susceptibility.
 Therefore, for the susceptibilities of the isovector pair to become degenerate, it is not sufficient for the chiral condensate to melt; the effects of the $U(1)_A$ anomaly must also be sufficiently suppressed.

-For case II (Fig. \ref{chisu2I}), the behavior of $\chi_{\pi} - \chi_{\sigma}$ qualitatively agrees with LQCD, and $\chi_{\eta_l} - \chi_{a_0}$ is compatible with LQCD for both $m_l=3.22$ MeV and $m_l=6$ MeV.
+For case II (Fig. \ref{chisu2II}), the behavior of $\chi_{\pi} - \chi_{\sigma}$ qualitatively agrees with LQCD, and $\chi_{\eta_l} - \chi_{a_0}$ is compatible with LQCD for both $m_l=3.22$ MeV and $m_l=6$ MeV.
 The pseudocritical temperature evaluated for case II is also consistent with Fig. \ref{condensateII}.

-In order to identify the breaking of the $U(1)_A$ symmetry, we analyze the difference between the susceptibilities of the $U(1)_A$ symmetry partners $\pi$ and $a_0$ ($\chi_{\pi}-\chi_{a_0}$), which is non-zero only when the $U(1)_A$ symmetry is explicitly broken by the anomaly, and it vanishes upon the effective restoration of anomaly, as displayed in Fig. \ref{chiU2I} and Fig. \ref{chiU2II} for cases I and II, respectively.
+In order to identify the breaking of the $U(1)_A$ symmetry, we analyze the difference between the susceptibilities of the $U(1)_A$ symmetry partners $\pi$ and $a_0$ ($\chi_{\pi}-\chi_{a_0}$).
+Although there is no strict definition for the exact $U(1)_A$ restoration, particularly since the estimators do not strictly vanish for non-zero quark mass \cite{Giordano:2025shr}.
+In our analysis, we evaluate the magnitude of $U(1)_A$ restoration via the significant suppression of the susceptibility difference between the $U(1)_A$ partners, as displayed in Fig. \ref{chiU2I} and Fig. \ref{chiU2II} for cases I and II, respectively.
 Unlike the results for chiral symmetry restoration, the outcomes in Fig. \ref{chiU2I} do not align with the LQCD data at the low and mid temperatures.
-However, the restoration temperature of the $U(1)_A$ symmetry is aligned with LQCD, which is located near $T \sim 0.190$ GeV.
+However, the restoration temperature of the $U(1)_A$ symmetry is aligned with LQCD, and is slower than the restoration of the chiral symmetry.
 The degeneracy of the results for $m_l=7.5$ MeV and $m_l=13$ MeV for $T > 0.165$ GeV proves that the non-zero value of the $\chi_{\pi}-\chi_{a_0}$ comes from the axial anomaly, not the small quark mass.
 This indicates that, within our current holographic construction, the dynamics driving the chiral transition are different from those controlling the axial anomaly strength, which signals the emergence of two distinct energy scales.

 The situation described for Case I is found to be robust and is replicated in the alternative parameter set, Case II.
 As shown in Fig. \ref{chiU2II}, the $U(1)_A$ breaking indicator for Case II also undergoes its most rapid change at a temperature that coincides with the chiral pseudo-critical temperature for this situation.
-The restoration temperature, similar to case I, is $T \sim 0.190$ GeV.
-Then, within the holographic QCD, the restoration point of the $U(1)_A$ axial symmetry is independent of the specific parameter tuning within the studied range.
+The restoration temperature, similar to case I, is slower than chiral symmetry.
+Then, within the holographic QCD, the restoration of the $U(1)_A$ axial symmetry is independent of the specific parameter tuning within the studied range.